bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 ### Set the policy link
 You can set the URL to the cookie policy page in the customizer under the "Cookie Banner" section, or use the filter `ilcc_policy_url` to return your own link.

+By default we will get the privacy policy page from `Settings > Privacy`.

 ### Changing/disabling the styling
-Out of the box, the plugin includes a lightweight stylesheet with two placement options (top & overlay).
-If you don't want to use our default coloring, you can easily prevent us from including the styles.
+Out of the box, the plugin includes a lightweight stylesheet with three placement options (overlay, top and takeover).
+If you don't want to use our default style, you can easily prevent us from including the styles and style it yourself.

 Just define the following filter somewhere in your code, such as the theme functions.php file: